-I do my best to write well-researched blogs and whitepapers — an evolving process for any academic.
-I always seek peer-reviewed papers from well-respected and established journals to not only defend my positions but also explain my thought process.
-The problem with companion animal nutrition is that there’s a dearth of adequate research, into what is actually appropriate.
+The problem with companion animal nutrition is that there’s a lack of adequate research, into what is actually appropriate.
 Sure, we have countless studies from well-known, large pet food companies, but what do they actually say?
-If you were to meta-analyze the majority of these papers, you’d find some interesting tokens of information:
+If you were to meta-analyze the most of these papers, you’d find some interesting tokens of information:

 - Most canine nutrition research is conducted with beagles as a proxy for all breeds, which leaves us with significant knowledge gaps for other breeds.

-- Pet foods are formulated to meet nutritional minimums for those required nutrients.
-This does not satisfy optimal nutrient levels because, in a general sense, we don’t know what optimal levels are.
+- Pet foods are formulated to meet nutritional minimums for required nutrients.
+This does not satisfy optimal nutrient levels because, in a general sense, we often don’t know what optimal levels are.

 - Most trials and studies are limited and don’t include lifetime data.
 In fact, most canine food trials are very short.

-- More concerningly, some pet foods don’t even conduct trials at all.
+- Some (many) pet food companies don’t even conduct trials, or nutritional adequacy testing at all.
 These companies leave nutrient detection to computer algorithms without testing to see if canine (or feline) bodies actually absorb and metabolize the required nutrients correctly.

 - Formulations are designed to meet general population needs; they don’t account for any pet’s unique situation.